donbrowne/magpie-gdp12/trunk/README.txt

   ./installer.sh install
   ./installer.sh test

+Build copies the default database and puts it in the application database folder, it also builds the tools.

+Clean cleans the pml build.

+Install symlinks the django_magpie/magpie.wsgi and the resources/static and resources/media folders to a specified Apache serving folder.
+It will also set the appropriate paths in the wsgi script, and settings.py

 After doing this, the user will need to ensure that the following subdirectories of the folder containing this file, and their contents, are readable and writable by the Apache user (www-data in Ubuntu)